 General Body

-All students, undergraduates shall be members of the Gymkhana, and they shall collectively constitute the General Body of the Gymkhana.
-They shall pay the requisite fees, and shall be attached to one of the Halls of Residence (All students of IIIT Kalyani will be considered as Halls of Residence till own hostel of college will be built).
+All undergraduate students shall be members of the Gymkhana, and they shall collectively constitute the General Body of the Gymkhana.
+They shall pay the requisite fees, and shall be attached to one of the Halls of Residence.
+Until the construction of IIIT Kalyani’s own hostel is completed, all undergraduates shall be considered attached to the Hall of Residence.

 The General Body shall elect the office-bearers for all the elected posts as detailed hereafter, in accordance with the Election Rules given in Appendix-B. The President shall preside over meetings of the General Body, and the Vice President shall act as its Secretary.